browanofficial/hotspot-manufacturers/applications/MerryIoT Light HotSpot.md

 ## Hardware Security

-For our current product, MerryIot Hotspot Miner V1 - we have adopted the ECC608 security element chip to increase the security of the swarm key.
+For our current product, MerryIOT Light S1/S2 - we have adopted the ECC608 security element chip to increase the security of the swarm key.

 For future products we are evaluating more options including other security element chips.